CORE Hardware Guide

 These storage device media arrange together to create powerful storage solutions.

 Spinning disk hard drives have moving parts, by definition.
-These parts are highly-sensitive to shock and vibration, and will eventually wear out with use.
+These parts are highly-sensitive to shock and vibration, and wear out with use.
 Consider pre-flighting every storage device before putting it into production, paying attention to:

 - Start a long HDD self test (